 We hope that VandyVox gives listeners a sense of the creative and critical media produced by students at Vanderbilt, and that it inspires faculty and students to consider ways that audio production might enhance their teaching and learning.

-We’re prepping for Season 2 later in 2019!
+Season 2 came out later in 2019, and Season 3 arrived in 2020 with new host Kaelyn Warne, PhD candidate in environmental engineering.
+Season 4 is in our future!
 If you know of student audio we might feature on VandyVox, please let us know by emailing CFT director Derek Bruff.